 What is the format of an OA meeting?

-Special topic meetings are open to any OA member but feature a focus on different aspects of the program or life that people feel impacts their program.
+Specific-topic meetings are designed for a specific subject matter or format.
 It is still an OA meeting and it still means we use the Twelve Steps to recover from compulsive eating and compulsive food behaviors.
+All OA members are welcome at these meetings.
+For a full list, see the Find a Meeting page.

-Within the OA fellowship there are many diverse ways of working the program.
-Special topics indicate what you will share about in these meetings; the literature that will be read, what a speaker will talk about, if the members have a specific way of working their program.
+Within the OA Fellowship there are many diverse ways of working the program.
+Specific topics indicate what you will share about in these meetings; the literature that will be read, what a speaker will talk about, if the members have a specific way of working their program.
 Each member—and subsequently each group—may adopt whatever method … Continued

 What is cross talk at a meeting?